TUDelft-CITG/halem/docs/index.rst

 Open source Complex Logistics Simulation
 ========================================

-OpenCLSim is a python package for rule driven scheduling of cyclic activities for in-depth comparison of alternative operating strategies
+HALEM is a python package for optimizing shipping routes.
+This package provides an algorithm for optimizing the route for a given hydrodynamic model.

-Welcome to OpenCLSim documentation!
+Welcome to HALEM documentation!
 Please check the contents below for information on installation, getting started and actual example code.
-If you want to dive straight into the code you can check out our `GitHub`_ page or the working examples presented in `Jupyter Notebooks`_.
+If you want to dive straight into the code you can check out our `GitHub`_ page.

 .. toctree::
    :maxdepth: 1